jeuchi/M202A/data/README.md

 # Data
-Due to the amount of data collected needed to train various models in the pipeline, only critical data is saved.
+Due to the amount of data collected needed to train various models in the pipeline, only critical data is saved here.